sammysignal/raspberry-pi-webserver/README.md

 This is a pretty simple express.js webserver that records voice messages and saves them locally.
 It was originally built for my Raspberry Pi.

+Check out my [medium post](https://medium.com/@sammysignal/how-i-built-a-voicemail-server-on-raspberry-pi-10646328fb3d) for details on how this was made.

 ## Features

 - Ability to leave a voice message that is saved on the server.